Daryii/visual-booker/README.md

 - Add circle-shaped spots alongside the existing rectangles (hint: it's mostly CSS).
 - Send a confirmation email to the customer, not just the admin.
 - Add a button to export bookings as a CSV file.
-- Let admins define custom legends — like "VIP" in gold, "Regular" in green, "Accessible" in blue — and display them on the front end.
+- Let admins define custom legends (like "VIP" in gold, "Regular" in green, "Accessible" in blue) and display them on the front end.
 - Auto-number spots when placing them in bulk.

 **Medium-effort features:**